GrahamBSereno/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-This goal of this project is to leverage python to audit and certify the election results for the Colorado Board of Elections.
+This goal of this project is to leverage python to audit and certify the congressional election results for the Colorado Board of Elections.
 The raw election results were provided as a CSV file which can be read into Python for further analysis.
 The primary calculations are total votes, county-level votes/percentage breakdown, and certification of election winner.
 The Python script is designed to read the raw CSV file, perform calculations, and automatically generate a text file with the results.

 ## Resources
 - Data Source: election_results.csv (see resources folder for raw file)